-Humana Healthy Horizons, through its contracted providers, is required to arrange for the following medically necessary medical and behavioral health benefits for each member, in accordance with the OHCA's policies and rules and federal regulations.
+Humana Healthy Horizons, through its contracted providers, is required to arrange for the following medically necessary medical and behavioral health benefits for each member, in accordance with OHCA's policies and rules and federal regulations.
+Please refer to Humana's Preauthorization and Notification Lists for Healthcare Providers for current prior authorization lists.
+The services listed below may require prior authorization.